tale-toul/OCP4AzureIPI/README.md

 ```
 #### Terraform initialization

-Check for any updates in the terraform plugins:
+Check for any updates and initialize terraform plugins and modules:

 ```shell
   $ cd Terraform